Walther Hess

 Walther Hess (12 March 1900 – 26 August 1986) was a German diplomat who served as the first Ambassador to Australia.

 Early life and education

 Walther Hess was born in Frankfurt am Main, Hesse-Nassau, Prussia, on 12 March 1900.
-After graduating school, Hess studied law and political science at the universities of Gießen, Tübingen, Munich, and Göttingen.
+After graduating from school, Hess studied law and political science at the University of Giessen, the University of Tübingen, the Ludwig-Maximilians-Universität München, and the University of Göttingen.
 In 1923, Hess was granted his doctor of law with a thesis entitled "Family Maintenance at convocation".